rrrryyyaan/HCI-ColorBlind/README.md

 Mini project 1 for HCI
 Author: Ryan Bell, Sam Woodworth

+Please read all the way through this before starting!

 How To Run:
 Step 1: Download and install Python (preferably python 3.7.7 or greater)